-To date, there are approximately 1,000 published pregnancies using cryopreserved-thawed eggs.
+To date, there are thousands of published pregnancies using cryopreserved and subsequently thawed eggs.
 Therefore, data relating to clinical outcomes are limited, but suggest an approximate 4% average live-birth rate/egg thawed.
 While it is likely that these rates will continue to improve, egg freezing is successful enough at present that;

 - Donor egg banks are now a reality.
 Similar to large sperm banks, the advantage to patient recipients is a much larger selection of potential donors then would otherwise be possible.
 The eggs are also immediately available.

 - It is now an option for women diagnosed with cancer.
 Freezing embryos remains the most successful approach, but if not possible, egg freezing offers a chance to preserve eggs prior to chemotherapy, surgery or radiation.
 Most of these treatments destroy the eggs and lead to infertility.
 In some cases, viable eggs may be present after cancer treatment.
 Fertility preserving options vary depending on age, type of cancer, and cancer treatment plan.

 - It is now an option for women with a family history of early menopause.
 Some forms of early menopause (premature ovarian failure) are genetically linked.
 Egg freezing offers a chance to preserve eggs before they are all depleted.

 - It is now an option for women who want or need to delay childbearing in order to pursue educational, career or other personal goals.
 Because fertility is scientifically proven to be age-dependent, freezing your eggs at an early reproductive age may improve your chance for a future pregnancy.
 Age does not have a measurable impact on the uterus.

 How does egg freezing work?